Aurora-RGB/Docs/content/devices/asus.md

 ---

 # Required Software
+One of:

-* Asus Aura Sync 1.01.79_V2.1 or later - [Download](https://www.asus.com/campaign/aura/us/download.html)
+* Asus Aura Sync 1.01.79_V2.1 or later - [Download](https://www.asus.com/campaign/aura/us/download.html) or,
+* Asus Armory Crate

 {{% alert "Version 1.07.79 of Asus Aura Sync will NOT work for most users." "info" %}}

+{{% alert "Using OpenRGB instead of Asus software is highly recommended." "info" %}}

 # Needed configuration